KaguraRinko/wrapper/README.md

 ## Wrapper

 No need for an Android emulator to decrypt ALAC files.
-All files from anonymous.
+All files from anonymous

 ### Recommended Environment
 #### Only support Linux x86_64 and arm64.